yihao001/yihao001.github.io/_pages/about.md

 I’m currently a postdoctoral fellow in the College of Computing and Data Science, Nanyang Technological University, Singapore.
 I’ve completed my undergraduate degrees (Business and Computing, with specialisations in Business Analytics, Data Science & Analytics, AI) and PhD (Computer Science, specifically in brain imaging, multimodal learning and explainable AI) in NTU as well.

 My research interests are within the intersection of **Machine Learning** and **Neuroscience**.
-Currently, my main research focus is on **Temporal Graph Interpretability**.
-Specifically, I am interested in modelling multimodal datasets of human brain activity to identify salient spatiotemporal patterns, improving our understanding of structure-function relationships (especially in disorder states).
+Currently, I'm focused on **Temporal Graph Interpretability**.
+Specifically, I am interested in modelling multimodal datasets of human brain activity to identify salient spatiotemporal patterns, improving our understanding of structure-function relationships (in disorder states).

 A long term goal I have is to improve learning and memory in both humans and machines, in the process understanding how we can better treat learning and neurodevelopmental disorders, as well as atypical neurodegeneration.
-Outside of my research, I have an interest in developing DS/AI solutions unique to SG and applying temporal graphs to other domains (e.g. quantitative finance).
+Outside of research, I am interested in developing DS/AI solutions unique to SG and applying temporal graphs to other domains (e.g. quantitative finance).

 ---

 ## Recent Updates

-- **Feb 2025**: Our paper on an interpretable GCN model that incorporates both modality specific and cross-modal interactions was accepted by the journal Medical Image Analysis
+- **Feb 2025**: Our paper on an interpretable GCN model that incorporates both modality specific and cross-modal interactions was [accepted](https://www.sciencedirect.com/science/article/abs/pii/S136184152500057X) by the journal Medical Image Analysis
 - **Jan 2025**: 2 US patent applications on brain [lesion](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=68v21DIAAAAJ&sortby=pubdate&citation_for_view=68v21DIAAAAJ:roLk4NBRz8UC) and [tissue](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=68v21DIAAAAJ&sortby=pubdate&citation_for_view=68v21DIAAAAJ:0EnyYjriUFMC) segmentation submitted
-- **Dec 2024**: Our paper on decoding cross-modal interactions between sMRI and gene expression for Alzheimer's disease was accepted by ICASSP
+- **Dec 2024**: Our paper on decoding cross-modal interactions between sMRI and gene expression for Alzheimer's disease was [accepted](https://ieeexplore.ieee.org/abstract/document/10888440) by ICASSP
 - **Sep 2024**: Our paper on evaluating the robustness of XAI algorithms for biomarker discovery from functional connectomes was [accepted](https://openreview.net/forum?id=3kti62n63m) by IEEE BHI (poster)
 - **May 2024**: Uploaded a [preprint](https://arxiv.org/abs/2405.00577) on a review of fMRI biomarkers of psychiatric disorders discovered via GNN
 - **May 2024**: Our paper on learning modularity-guided structure-function interactions was [accepted](https://link.springer.com/chapter/10.1007/978-3-031-72117-5_44) by MICCAI